-8. Clogged Fuel Filter on a Bolens Mower
+9. Clogged Fuel Filter

 SOLUTION: Replace the fuel filter if you have found your fuel flow stops at the fuel filter.
-Install a new fuel filter on your Bolens if needed.
-The filter must be installed so the arrow on the filter is pointed in the direction of the fuel flow.

-9. Clogged Fuel Line on a Bolens Mower
+10. Clogged Fuel Line

-SOLUTION: Remove the fuel line, spray carburetor cleaner into the tube and use compressed air to blow air through the tube until the line is free of dirt and gummy residue.
+SOLUTION: Remove the fuel line, spray carburetor cleaner into the tube, and use compressed air to blow air through the tube until the line is free of dirt and gummy residue.
 You can also replace it with a new fuel line.

-10. Clogged & Dirty Carburetor on a Bolens Mower
+11. Clogged & Dirty Carburetor

 The function of the carburetor is to regulate the right amount of gas with the right amount of air so your engine can create combustion.
 Carburetors can get crusty buildup and gummy deposits from using old fuel containing ethanol.

 When the carburetor is no longer able to regulate the amount of fuel and air your engine receives, your Bolens engine will run rough or it may not even start at all.

 SOLUTION: Remove the carburetor and clean it with a carburetor cleaner.
 Make sure the float bowl, float needle, and jet are working correctly.
 Replace a carburetor that is in poor condition or not working.

 Your lawn mower uses a safety switch as part of the operator’s presence control system.
 The switch is designed to stop the engine when the operator lets go of the bail lever (the safety bar).